-If your disability requires a lot of medical attention, less intensive long-term care services may not be enough.
-Instead, a nursing home stay might be crucial to ensure you receive all of the care you need in one place.
+If your disability requires a lot of skilled care and medical attention, less intensive long-term care services may not be enough.
+Instead, personal care services in an all-inclusive care nursing home might be crucial to ensure you receive all of the health care services you need in one place.

-Assisted living is very similar to a nursing home, but it’s not as uptight and medically focused.
-Instead, it focuses on the more standard needs of its residents such as ensuring you eat properly, take your medications, maintain good hygiene, and get plenty of socialization time.
-This is preferable to a nursing home, but it is also a live-in service.
+Assisted living is very similar to nursing facility care, but it’s not as uptight and medically focused.
+Instead, it focuses on the more standard personal care needs and medical assistance of its residents such as ensuring you eat properly, take your medications, maintain good hygiene and get plenty of socialization time.
+This is preferable to a nursing home, but it is also a residential care facility.

 Imagine your parents have taken care of you your entire life, and they have suddenly passed away.
-Now, your sibling wants to help, but that means sacrificing their job, personal time, and various other parts of their personal lives, and they may not even know what they’re supposed to do to provide proper care.
+Now, your sibling wants to help, but providing you with this non-custodial care means sacrificing their job, personal time, and various other parts of their personal lives, and they may not even know what they’re supposed to do to provide proper care.

 Long-term care insurance can resolve all of those issues with caretaker training and respite services.
-Caretaker training prepares your preferred caretaker to care for you in the comfort of your own home, and it makes them eligible for caretaker pay from your state government since they likely won’t be able to maintain a job while dedicating their time to you.
+Caretaker training prepares your preferred caretaker to give family care to you in the comfort of your own home, and it makes them eligible for caretaker pay from your state government since they likely won’t be able to maintain a job while dedicating their time to you.

 This is a benefit for your at-home caretaker.
 It can be extremely stressful to take care of a loved one; even when they love to do it.
 They have to post-pone their personal goals, spend time away from their families, and overall dedicate most of their time to your needs.

-Respite services provide them with regular breaks to get away for a few hours and recharge or focus on themselves while a professional takes care of you for a few hours.
+Respite care services give assistance to people who are carers, providing them with regular breaks to get away for a period of time and recharge or focus on themselves while a professional takes care of you for a few hours.

 Adult Day Care:

-Adult daycare is an out-patient service.
-You go to a facility for a couple of hours regularly, and the staff helps ensure you’re taking care of yourself, provides therapy sessions, and various other services.
-This is ideal for patients who require some help but can still remain at home.
+Adult day care is an out-patient service.
+You go to a facility for a couple of hours regularly, and the staff helps ensure you’re taking care of yourself, provides therapy sessions, and various other services in a community setting.
+This is ideal for patients who have health conditions that require some help but can still remain at home.

 If you end up requiring a nursing home or assisted living arrangement, you will be essentially renting a room or half of a room.
 If you leave for an extended period, such as for extensive medical care, you can lose your spot.